- 1 Purpose

 Privacy issues can be discussed with one's supervisor or supervisor's supervisor if necessary, on a confidential basis.
-If individuals believe that their privacy has been breached, a complaint may be made in writing to the Deputy Vice-Chancellor (Students and Communities).
+If Students believe their privacy has been breached, a grievance may be lodged via the online complaints form.
 In order to enable such a complaint to be properly investigated, it should identify the person whose privacy appears to have been breached.
 Anonymous complaints will not be dealt with.

 An investigation will be conducted in consultation with the relevant Head of Department or section.
-The Deputy Vice-Chancellor (Students and Communities) will have final responsibility for resolving the complaint.
+The Deputy Academic Registrar and Director (Student Administration) will have final responsibility for resolving the complaint.

 4.6 Further Information

-General enquiries concerning the application of this policy may be directed to the Deputy Vice-Chancellor (Students and Communities) in the first instance.
+General enquiries concerning the application of this policy may be directed to the Deputy Academic Registrar and Director (Student Administration) in the first instance.

 This policy must be read in conjunction with its subordinate schedules as provided in the table below.